Johnston Health Enacts Heightened Restrictions for Facility Visitors, Vendors and Volunteers

 - Pediatric patient

-- Partner of a laboring mother
+- A laboring mother

 The number of visitors for end-of-life situations will be determined on a case-by-case basis.
 In some cases, a caregiver may be allowed for patients where a family member or significant other is essential to patient care.
 These decisions will be made by the care team.
 No visitors under the age of 18 will be allowed to visit for the foreseeable future.
 Visitors who are over 65, pregnant or immunocompromised are discouraged from visiting.